Lorti/manu.ninja/src/pages/2016-03-25-brew-your-first-tests-with-mocha-chai-and-three-and-a-half-minutes/index.md

 ---
-layout: post
+path: /brew-your-first-tests-with-mocha-chai-and-three-and-a-half-minutes
 title: "Brew Your First Tests with Mocha, Chai and 3½ Minutes"
 date: 2016-03-25
-categories: coding
+categories: [coding]
 summary: "This post is for front-end developers who want to start writing tests.
 People have told them that testing their code is beneficial to their sanity.
 For some reason, though, they never got started – maybe because there are a lot of lenghty articles and different tools to consider.
 This article is different: It is a copy & paste guide to your first tests with a steeping time of about 3½ Minutes."
 ---